 For that matter, the process does not rely solely on subjective opinion but also on statistical methods.
 These methods clearly define how to select data and how to deal with it.

-However, data is dynamic.
+However, the data is dynamic.
 It changes with time and with new trends.
 Failure to account for these changes may result in huge discrepancies that threaten to undo the meaningfulness of data.

 Data in the Pandemic